goreleaser/godownloader/README.md

 * Only GitHub Releases are supported right now.
 * Binares are installed using `tar.gz` or `zip`.
 * No support for Windows anything.
 I just don't know enough about it.
 * No OS-specific installs such as homebrew, deb, rpm.
 Everything is installed locally via a `tar.gz` or `zip`.
-Typically OS installs are done differently anyways (e.g. yum, apt-get, etc).
+Typically OS installs are done differently anyways (e.g. brew, apt-get, yum, etc).

 ## TODO